-One of the best things about the Canon M50 is its stellar sensor.
-It’s comparable to the Canon 80D in performance —which is a good thing.
-However, keep in mind it’s smaller –actually the lightest camera Canon has produced– which makes it beautifully portable.
-It has also separated itself by being the first Canon model to use the CR3 Raw Format.
+One of the best things about the Canon M50 Mark II is its stellar sensor.
+It’s comparable to the Canon 80D in performance which is a good thing.
+However, keep in mind it’s smaller actually the lightest camera Canon has produced which makes it beautifully portable.

-The M50 comes packing a Digic 8 Processor, giving you the power to capture smaller C-Raw files.
-It also wields an exceptionally fast dual pixel autofocus system that has eye AF also so portraits will be tack sharp.
+The M50 Mark II comes packing a Digic 8 Processor, giving you the power to capture smaller C-Raw files.
+It also wields the exceptionally dual pixel autofocus system that has eye AF also so portraits will be tack sharp.

 Another addition you might love is the new silent shooting scene mode.
 Hey, it worked for Charlie Chaplin!
 Time to bring it back with class, style, and creativity.

 Some of the cons?
-It doesn’t include direct sensor stabilization, but does have the upgrades to deliver steady still images and videos.
-Also, its 4k video shooting is cropped, making it a tad bit harder to use for vlogging.
+It doesn’t include sensor stabilization but does have the upgrades to deliver steady still images and videos.
+Also, its 4k video shooting is cropped, making it a tad bit harder to use for 4k vlogging.
 And lastly, if you’re big on battery life you might be a hair less than impressed with the M50’s 235 shot-per-charge battery.
 Altho sufficient, it falls just a little under the mark when compared to cameras with longer battery life.

 Altogether, you get a lot for your money and will have all you need to capture your travels in exceptional quality.
 If you’re trying to spend less than 1k on your camera, it’s a choice you can feel good about.
 If you want more info, click the link below and see a video review.
-It will shed a little more light onto this model and make it easier to decide!
+It will shed a little more light on this model and make it easier to decide!